Slins-23/flutter-fft/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-My first (and currently only) Flutter plugin and Java project.
+This is my first (and currently only) Flutter plugin and Java project.

 I was making my personal guitar tuner application on Flutter, when I realized that I couldn't find any examples of audio analysis/processing/manipulation with Flutter.